nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 The keyword `CS00`, when supplied with a real value of shift (in atomic units), will perform Casida-Salahub '00 asymptotic correction.
-This is primarily intended for use in conjunction with [TDDFT](Excited-State-Calculations).
+This is primarily intended for use with [TDDFT](Excited-State-Calculations).
 The shift is normally positive (which means that the original uncorrected exchange-correlation potential must be shifted down).